hirosystems/docs/docs/get-started/running-api-node.md

 title: Running a Stacks API node
 ---

-This procedure demonstrates how to run a local API node using Docker images.
-There are several components that must be configured and run in a specific order for the local API node to work.
+This procedure demonstrates how to run a local Stacks Blockchain API node using Docker images.
+There are several components that must be configured and run in a specific order for the local Stacks Blockchain API node to work.

 For this procedure, the order in which the services are brought up is very important.
 In order to start the API node successfully, you need to bring up the services in the following order: